The Cronulla Beach Walk Guide

 This page contains affiliate links.
 You can find our full disclosure policy here.

-One of southern Sydney’s beautiful coastal walks, this is a lovely way to spend a sunny day.
-The walk takes in dunes, five ocean pools, two large and several smaller playgrounds and plenty of fabulous picnic spots overlooking Bate Bay.
+One of southern Sydney’s beautiful coastal walks, this is an easy way to spend a sunny day.
+The walk takes in dunes, five ocean pools, two large and several smaller playgrounds and plenty of picnic spots overlooking Bate Bay.

 Wanda Beach

-Wanda Beach at just after sunrise – the perfect time to start walking
+Wanda Beach at just after sunrise – a great time to start walking

 Four surf life-saving clubs patrol this 5.5km stretch of sand.
 Well known for rips, if you decide to take a swim while on your walk make sure you stick to the flagged areas.